awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

  #### contact_me.js file

-The following JavaScript code represents the contact_me.js that is used in the **add.html** view.
+The following JavaScript code represents the contact_me.js file that is used in the **add.html** view.

 	$(function() {